Ressource-Allocation/Containerized-Video-Streaming-For-Edge-Computing/README.md

 - Pulling an Ubuntu image and use it to run a container,
 - Installing all necessary tools and packages,
 - Pulling our scripts on the container,
-- Populating the containers with a catalogue using the populate-catalogue.sh (which use the create-vod-hls.sh),
 - Launching the node.js server (using the cdn.js).

 Now you only need to automate the requests and analyze them.

-Because we used Ubuntu, commands may changes (we used yum as a package manager).
+Because we used Ubuntu, commands may changes (we used apt as a package manager).
 As both servers have the same configuration, you need to do it on both machines.
 We recommand using a tool with a multi-execution split screen mode, like [MobaXterm](https://www.google.com/url?sa=t&rct=j&q=&esrc=s&source=web&cd=1&cad=rja&uact=8&ved=2ahUKEwiykv6Sh4HnAhVFxIUKHV3aBtAQFjAAegQICBAC&url=https%3A%2F%2Fmobaxterm.mobatek.net%2F&usg=AOvVaw2p74aXHoSZjuU9aYznA2Af) or equivalent (to allow you to execute a command on two screens directly).

 On each VM, you will need to install Docker (you can refer to [this](https://docs.docker.com/install/linux/docker-ce/ubuntu/) docker installation tutorial):
 ```